Sett17/mdpaper/paper_simple.md

 With a behaviour analysis engine, we can analyze this file with different analyzers.
 Some analyzers might try to detect the mime-type of the file to specify it as malicious or not.
 Others try to execute the file in a sandbox and keep track of all changes to the filesystem.
 The latter could detect that the supposed `cat.png` is actually downloading an executable file.
 There are more than 100 analyzers that come Cortex, these also include well known tools such as VirusTotal and Google Safe Browsing.
 Although for this showcase, we only enabled a single analyzer called FileInfo.

 The service definition for Cortex has no fundamental differences to the previous ones.
 Two notable things are the use of a premade image by The Hive Project, and the `docker.sock` volume.
 Internally Cortex uses docker to run each analyzer, in our use case this would mean running a docker instance inside another docker container.
-While this is possible, it is not recommended as it does not conform with the linux securiry model, and different issues regarding file systems can arise. [@UsingDockerinDockerYour] To solve this, Cortex can use any docker socket we pass to it.
+While this is possible, it is not recommended as it does not conform with the linux securiry model, and different issues regarding file systems can arise.
+To solve this, Cortex can use any docker socket we pass to it.
 This essentially gives a container the ability to start another container alongside it on the same host machine, nullifying above mentioned problems.
 One limitation to this approach is that the host supposedly needs to be a linux machine, as Docker running on Windows via Hyper-V does not have a `docker.sock`.

 Furthermore, Cortex is not set up to use directly from the docker image.
 As Cortex is controlled via web interface one would normally go through these steps on the first startup: